pietromandracci/gnuplot_manager/README.rst

    >>> from gnuplot_manager.demo import main
    >>> main()

-   The demo will run without need of any input.
+   The demo will run without the need of any input.

 This package is released under a GPL licence, in the hope it can be useful to someone else.
 Feeback, bug reports, and suggestions are welcome.